Braque du Bourbonnais Eye Health – Conditions & Solutions From Vet

 As a veterinarian, I often encounter specific eye conditions in the Braque du Bourbonnais breed.
 Understanding these common eye problems can help you safeguard your pet’s Braque du Bourbonnais Eye Health.

-The first common eye issue in this breed is Progressive Retinal Atrophy (PRA).
-This is a genetic disorder that gradually leads to blindness.
+• Progressive Retinal Atrophy (PRA)– This is a genetic disorder that gradually leads to blindness.
 Symptoms include night blindness and dilated pupils.
 Unfortunately, there’s no cure for PRA, but early detection can help manage the condition.

 Remember, early detection of these conditions is crucial for maintaining your dog’s Braque du Bourbonnais Eye Health.
 Regular veterinary eye examinations should be a part of your dog’s health routine.
 These exams can help catch any potential issues early, allowing for prompt treatment and the best chance of preserving your dog’s vision.